Implemented accessibility features into the California DMV website to better support information access for the immigrant population.

 Critique a commonly used interface, platform, tool, or system in terms of how well it supports intellectual freedom.
 Then, propose new design elements or affordances for the selected technology that would more effectively support intellectual freedom and information access for a variety of potential users.

-Responsible for designing the DMV homepage and accessibility features.
+Responsible for creating user personas and determining design criteria.
+Designed UI for the DMV homepage and accessibility features.

 Nataly Palma, Kai-Ting Chan, Raymond Huang